Veteran Greek leftist parts ways with Tsipras

 Lafazanis described the new party as the “last consistently anti-bailout voice”.
 In fact it shares this distinction with the Communist KKE party and Golden Dawn, an ultra-right group.
 Neither is he alone in seeking debt relief, a cause championed even by the IMF.

-Ironically, his wish to take the banks out of private hands has taken a step toward fulfillment under the bailout programs.
-Following recapitalization, private shareholders hold only minority stakes in three of the four major lenders.
+Ironically, his wish to take the banks out of private hands has taken a step towards fulfilment under the bailout programmes.
+Following recapitalisations, private shareholders hold only minority stakes in three of the four major lenders.

-The Hellenic Financial Stability Fund, an independent body, is expected to end up with controlling stakes in all four once another recapitalization is carried out under the new bailout by the end of the year.
-The aim however, is to return the banks eventually to the private sector.

-additional reporting by George Georgiopoulos; writing by David Stamp; editing by Giles Elgood
+The Hellenic Financial Stability Fund, an independent body, is expected to end up with controlling stakes in all four once another recapitalisation is carried out under the new bailout by the end of the year.
+The aim however, is to return the banks eventually to the private sector. (additional reporting by George Georgiopoulos; writing by David Stamp; editing by Giles Elgood)